Self-Care for Sports Moms: Interview with Sara Robinson

 Sara: Right.
 I think even the most well-intentioned parents, it’s easy to lose sight of that and to feel, “Well, everyone else is going to all the practices and if she misses one, she’s going to be behind.”
 It will be okay.
 It will be okay.
 And isn’t it better that you have an athlete who goes into the gym and feels happy and focused and fulfilled and wants to do the skills versus one that’s distracted and upset?
 And guess what?
 They’re more likely to be injured, they’re more likely to get sick.
 Their immune system is lower, they’re more likely to want to leave.
 So yeah, I think even the most well-intentioned parents, it’s easy to shift the focus to something else.
 Kids need self-care to let them get it!

 Just Say “NO”

 Rebecca: To the mom who’s wondering if she’s going to take that extra volunteer position – just say no.

 Rebecca: No is ok.
 No is self-care.
 Yes.
 All right, so anything, anything else that you want to make sure that these moms know?

 Sara: Oh my gosh, you’re worth it.
 To go back to one of your earlier questions feeling selfish or guilty, you are worth it.
 You’re worth the time, you’re worth making this time for and doing these activities that are self-care.
 Be intentional about it.
-We go back to scrolling the phone, I know I’m guilty of it, but look where you have the time and use it for something that really helps you feel good about yourself.
+We go back to scrolling the phone.
+I know I’m guilty of it, but look where you have the time.
+Use it for something that really helps you feel good about yourself.